-Note: When the icemaker is not used for two or three days, it is sufficient to only move the control switch to the "OFF" position, unless the icemaker will be at subfreezing temperatures.
+When the icemaker is not used for two or three days, it is sufficient to only move the control switch to the "OFF" position, unless the icemaker will be at subfreezing temperatures.

-1. Remove the water from the potable water supply line:
+1. On water-cooled model only, first remove the water from the water-cooled condenser:

 - 1) Remove the front panel.

-- 2) Move the control switch (on the control box) to the "OFF" position.
+- 2) Move the control switch on the control box to the "OFF" position.

 - 3) Wait 3 minutes.

-- 4) Close the potable water supply line shut-off valve and open the potable water supply line drain valve.

-- 5) Allow the line to drain by gravity.